venkycodes-max/OOSC-Hackathon/README.md

 2. Add env var `VITE_API_URL` = your Render backend URL + `/api`.
 3. Deploy.
 Update `CLIENT_ORIGIN` on Render to match the resulting Vercel URL.

+## Deployment Note

+The backend is deployed on Render using the free plan.

+Because the backend is hosted on a free Render service, it may **spin down after a period of inactivity**.
+When someone visits the website after the backend has been inactive, the first request may take a little longer while Render starts the backend again.

+After the backend starts, the website should work normally.

+> **Note:** This does not mean the deployment has expired or been deleted.
+The backend is simply waking up from inactivity.

 ## Project structure

 ```